techindicium/vector-retrieval-blog/README.md

 ## Introduction

-This repository demonstrates how to use a Vector Store retriever in a conversational chain with LangChain, comparing two popular vector stores: LanceDB and Chroma.
+This repository demonstrates how to use a Vector Store retriever in a conversational chain with LangChain, using the vector store Chroma.
 These tools help manage and retrieve data efficiently, making them essential for AI applications.
+Follow this ReadME file to set up a simple langchain agent to chat with your data (in this case - PDF files).

 ## Setup Instructions